THESE ARE SOME OF THE MOST COMMONLY ASKED QUESTIONS ABOUT CANICROSS.IF YOU HAVE ANY FURTHER QUESTIONS PLEASE CONTACT US.

 There are numerous groups set up throughout the UK.
 Find your nearest group and go along.
 It is as simple as that .
 For all those based in and around Edinburgh, you are more than welcome to come along to Cani-Sports Edinburgh.
 If you are not local to Edinburgh why not check out Cani-Sports Scotland and you may well find a group local to you.

-Your dog will need a running harness, which directs the pull from the shoulders and does not restrict the windpipe; a line either with bungee incorporated into it or a separate bungee section – to avoid any jolting and injury to you and your dog – and finally a waist belt to attach the line to.
+Your dog will need a running harness, which directs the pull from the shoulders and does not restrict the windpipe; a line either with bungee incorporated into it or a separate bungee section – to avoid any jolting and injury to you and your dog – and finally the human runner will need a waist belt to attach the line to the dog.

 Many groups lend out equipment to allow you to try before you buy.
 Cani-Sports Edinburgh have a spare gear box with an array of harnesses, belts and lines.